Spin-Orbit Coupling of Europa's Ice Shell and Interior: Methods and Results

 The behavior of the averaged angles $\eta_{s} = \theta_{s} - nt$ and $\eta_{i} = \theta_{i} - nt$ is now studied.
 Making the necessary substitutions and neglecting the effects of orbit eccentricity, Eq.~\eqref{VH1} is transformed:

-This equation is that of two nonlinear pendula coupled by a nonlinear spring.
+This system of equations is that of two nonlinear pendula coupled by a nonlinear spring.
 It can be shown that this equation admits an energy integral, similar to the single-pendulum case:

 The last term is a coupling term and is a function of both coordinates $\eta_{s}$ and $\eta_{i}$.
-This type of term has previously been observed for other coupled oscillatory systems and can itself be useful for analysis\cite{DeSousa_CoupledSystemEnergy}.
+This type of term has previously been observed for other coupled oscillatory systems and can itself be useful for analysis \citep{DeSousa_CoupledSystemEnergy}.

-Similarly to before, the rate of change of the energy induced by dynamic tidal torque is given as below in terms of the separate orbit-averaged tidal torques on the interior and shell:
+Similarly to before, the rate of change of the energy induced by dynamic tidal torque is given in terms of the separate orbit-averaged tidal torques on the interior and shell:

-The shared existence of an energy integral for the homogeneous and differentiated reduced satellite rotational equations and the similarities of Eqs.~\eqref{GoldEq4} and \eqref{VH4} encourage that an approach similar to the classical analysis of Goldreich and Peale\cite{Goldreich_TAJ1966, Goldreich_Peale_SpinOrb} also be applied to the case of a differentiated body.
-The work of Goldreich concludes with simple inequalities relating the planetary moment of inertia imbalance and orbit eccentricity that result in qualitatively different spin behavior (libration vs. full rotation).
-It is of interest to see how these conditions are modified for the model of an icy ocean world, and also to see what other insights can be gained for this unique problem.